-- 1.EBA shall, in close cooperation with the members of the ESCB, issue regulatory technical standards addressed to payment service providers as set out in Article 1(1), in accordance with Article 16 of Regulation (EU) No 1093/2010 on: - (a)strong customer authentication and strong transaction authentication.
-These regulatory technical standards shall identify exemptions, if any, to the use of strong customer authentication and strong transaction authentication according to the provisions of Article 87. - (b)common and secure open standards of communication for the purpose of authentication, notification and information between account servicing payment service providers and third party payment service providers as referred to in Article 58 and Article 87(5). - 2.
-Those regulatory technical standards shall be issued by (insert date two years from the date of entry into force of this Directive) and be updated on a regular basis as appropriate.
+- 1. EBA shall, in close cooperation with the ECB, develop draft regulatory technical standards addressed to payment service providers as set out in Article 1(1) of this Directive in accordance with Article 16 of Regulation (EU) No 1093/2010 on: - a) the use of authentication procedures in accordance with Article 87 (3). - b) common and secure requirements for communication for the purpose of authentication, notification and information between account servicing payment service providers and third-party payment initiation service providers, payers and payees as referred to in Article 58 and Article 59. - 1a.
+The draft regulatory technical standards shall be developed by EBA according the following objectives: - to ensure an appropriate level of security for payment users, through the adoption of effective and risk-based requirements; - to allow for a fair competition among payment service providers; - to ensure technological and business-model neutrality. - 2.
+EBA shall submit those draft regulatory technical standards to the Commission by (insert date) [...within 12 months of the date of entry into force of this Directive]. - Power is conferred on the Commission to adopt the regulatory technical standards referred to in paragraphs 6 and 7 in accordance with the procedure laid down in Articles 10 to 14 of Regulation (EU) No 1093/2010. - 3.
+EBA shall review and, if appropriate, update the regulatory technical standards on a regular basis.